ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. admonition:: Organization approval to use PyAnsys bot

-    You need internal approval to use PyAnsys bot as your repo needs to added to its list of repositories.
+    You need internal approval to use PyAnsys bot as your repo needs to be added to its list of repositories.
     Please email `PyAnsys Support <pyansys.support@ansys.com>`_.